-MTID=Missing tooth ID(s), PPXR=Preoperative and postoperative radiographs required, PXR=Preoperative radiographs required, PHO=Preoperative and postoperative photographs required, PC=Periodontal charting required, PATH=Pathology report required and must be retained in the client's record, CCP=Comprehensive Care Program, NC= No charge to Medicaid and may not bill the client, and = Services payable to an FQHC for a client encounter
+A=Age range limitations, N=Narrative required, FMX=Full-mouth radiographs (nonpanoramic), MTID=Missing tooth ID(s), PPXR=Preoperative and postoperative radiographs required, PXR=Preoperative radiographs required, PHO=Preoperative and postoperative photographs required, PC=Periodontal charting required, PATH=Pathology report required and must be retained in the client's record, CCP=Comprehensive Care Program, NC= No charge to Medicaid and may not bill the client, and \= Services payable to an FQHC for a client encounter

-Procedure Code Limitations D4241 Limited to once per year.
-A 13-20, N, FMX, PXR, PHO when medical necessity is not evident on radiographs, PC D4245 Per quadrant.
-A 13-20, N, PXR, PHO when medical necessity is not evident on radiographs, CCP D4249 A six- to eight-week healing period following crown lengthening before final tooth preparation, impression making, and fabrication of a final restoration is required for claims submission of this code.
-A 13-20, N, PPXR, CCP D4260 Limited to once per quadrant, per day, same provider.
-A 13-20, N, FMX, PXR, PC, CCP D4261 Limited to once per quadrant, per day, same provider.
-A 13-20, N, FMX, PXR, PC D4266 A 13-20, N, PXR, PHO when medical necessity is not evident on radiographs, CCP D4267 A 13-20, N, PXR, PHO when medical necessity is not evident on radiographs, CCP D4270 A 13-20, N, PXR, PHO, CCP D4273 This procedure is performed to create or augment gingiva, to obtain root coverage or to eliminate frenum pull, or to extend the vestibular fornix.
-A 13-20, N, PXR, PHO, CCP D4274 This procedure is performed in an edentulous area adjacent to a periodontally involved tooth.
+[Revised] Procedu re Code [Revised] Limitations D4274 This procedure is performed in an edentulous area adjacent to a periodontally involved tooth.
 Gingival incisions are used to allow removal of a tissue wedge to gain access and correct the underlying osseous defect and to permit close flap adaptation.
 A 13-20, N, PXR, CCP D4275 Limited to once per day, same provider.
 A 13-20, PXR, PHO D4276 Prior authorization is required.
 Not payable in addition to D4273 or D4275 for the same DOS.
-A 13-20, PXR, PHO D4277 A 13-20, N, PXR, PHO, CCP D4278 A 13-20, N, PXR, PHO, CCP D4283 A 13-20, N, PHO D4285 A 13-20, N, PHO Nonsurgical Perio odontal Services D4320 A 1-20, PXR D4321 A 1-20, PXR D4341 Prior authorization is required.
+A 13-20, PXR, PHO D4277 A 13-20, N, PXR, PHO, CCP D4278 A 13-20, N, PXR, PHO, CCP D4283 A 13-20, N, PHO D4285 A 13-20, N, PHO Nonsurgical Period dontal Services D4341 Prior authorization is required.
 Denied when submitted on the same date of service as D4355.
 Denied when submitted for the same DOS as other D4000 series codes.
 A 13-20, FMX, PC, N, CCP D4342 Prior authorization is required.
 Denied when submitted on the same date of service as D4355.
 Denied when submitted for the same DOS as other D4000 series codes.
 A 13-20, PC, FMX, N D4355 Denied when submitted for the same DOS as other D4000 series codes.
-A 13-20, N, PXR, PHO, CCP MTID=Missing toot radiographs required required, PATH=Pa ions, N=Narrative required, FMX=Full-mouth radiographs (nonpanoramic), h ID(s), PPXR=Preoperative and postoperative radiographs required, PXR=Preoperative d, PHO=Preoperative and postoperative photographs required, PC=Periodontal charting thology report required and must be retained in the client's record, CCP=Comprehensive No charge to Medicaid and may not bill the client, and = Services payable to an FQHC for a client encounter

-Procedure Code D4381 Limitations This procedure does not replace conventional or surgical therapy required for debridement, respective procedures, or regenerative therapy.
+A 13-20, N, PXR, PHO, CCP D4381 This procedure does not replace conventional or surgical therapy required for debridement, respective procedures, or regenerative therapy.
 The use of controlled-release chemotherapeutic agents is an adjunctive therapy or for cases in which systemic disease or other factors preclude conventional or surgical therapy.
-A 13-20, N, PXR, CCP Other Periodonta l Services D4910 Payable only following active periodontal therapy by any provider as evidenced either by a submitted claim for procedure code D4240, D4241, D4260, or D4261 or by evidence through client records of periodontal therapy while not Medicaid- eligible.
+A 13-20, N, PXR, CCP Other Periodontal Services D4910 Payable only following active periodontal therapy by any provider as evidenced either by a submitted claim for procedure code D4240, D4241, D4260, or D4261 or by evidence through client records of periodontal therapy while not Medicaid- eligible.
 Not payable within 90 days after D4355, not payable for the same DOS as any other evaluation procedure.
 Limited to once per 12 calendar months by the same provider.
-A 13-20, N, PXR, PHO, CCP D4920 eligible.
-Not payable within 90 days after D4355, not payable for the same DOS as any other evaluation procedure.
-Limited to once per 12 calendar months by the same provider.

-radiographs required, PHO=Preoperative and postoperative photographs required, PC=Periodontal charting required, PATH=Pathology report required and must be retained in the client's record, CCP=Comprehensive Care Program, NC= No charge to Medicaid and may not bill the client, and = Services payable to an FQHC for a client encounter
+A 13-20, N, PXR, PHO, CCP D4920 A 13-20, N, PXR, CCP D4999 A 13-20, N, PXR, CCP MTID=Missing tooth radiographs required A 13-20, N, PXR, CCP ons, N=Narrative required, FMX=Full-mouth radiographs (nonpanoramic), 1D(s), PPXR=Preoperative and postoperative radiographs required, PXR=Preoperative , PHO=Preoperative and postoperative photographs required, PC=Periodontal charting hology report required and must be retained in the client's record, CCP=Comprehensive

+Care Program, NC= No charge to Medicaid and may not bill the client, and \= Services payable to an FQHC for a client encounter

-4.2.17 Prosthodontic (Removable) Services
+3.2.18 Prosthodontic (Removable) Services